-Compos ite Score Residency Classification Class Rank ACT 1 ACT 1 SAT 2 GPA $(4.00 = A)$ Arizona residents 3 Nonresidents 4 top quarter top quarter or or 22 or 24 or · 1040 · 1110 or or 3.00 high school GPA 3.00 high school GPA
+Composite Score Residency Classification Class Rank ACT 1 l SAT 2 GPA $(4.00 = A)$ Arizona residents 3 Nonresidents 5 top quarter top quarter or or 22 24 1040 1110 or or 3.00 competency GPA 4 3.00 competency GPA

-1 The ACT scoring system has been modified.
+The ACT scoring system has been modified.
 As a result, these scores are effective for tests taken in and after October of 1989.
 Equivalent scores for tests taken before October 1989 are 21 for Arizona residents and 23 for nonresidents.

-General Aptitude Requirements for College Transfers
+General Aptitude Requirements for College Transfers1

-Residency Classification Transferable Semester Hours GPA (4.00 = A) Materials Required Arizona residents 1-35 2.00 college GPA plus competency requirements Application, college and high school transcripts, and ACT or SAT scores 36 or more 2.00 college GPA Application and college transcripts Nonresidents 1-35 2.50 college GPA Application, college and high school transcripts, and ACT or SAT scores 36 or more 2.50 college GPA Application and college transcripts
+Residency Classification Transferable Semester Hours GPA $(4.00 = A)$ Materials Required Arizona residents 1-23 2.00 college GPA plus general aptitude requirements for freshman plus competency requirements Application, college and high school transcripts, and ACT or SAT scores 24 or more 2.00 college GPA plus competency requirements Application, college and high school transcripts, and ACT or SAT scores Nonresidents 2 1-23 2.50 college GPA plus general aptitude requirements for freshman plus Application, college and high school transcripts, and ACT or SAT scores 24 or more competency requirements 2.50 college GPA plus competency requirements Application, college and high school transcripts, and ACT or SAT scores